 On average, we care for 8 newly diagnosed children with cancer each month.
 About 30 percent of these patients have leukemia, the most common type of childhood cancer, and 25 percent are treated for brain tumors, the second major cause of cancer in children.

-Hematology-oncology care is also provided at our campuses in Akron and Boardman and at MetroHealth Medical Center in Cleveland.
+Hematology-oncology care is also provided at our campuses in Akron and Boardman.
 The Showers Family Center for Childhood Cancer and Blood Disorders on our Akron campus is named after the family of David and Martha Showers, whose generous gift helped build the center and continues to help fund patient care, research and education programs.

 Akron Children’s Hospital is a member of the Children’s Oncology Group (COG), the world's largest childhood cancer research entity.
-Our goal is to cure and prevent childhood and teen cancer through scientific discovery.
+COG’s goal is to cure and prevent childhood and teen cancer through scientific discovery.

-Our staff is also involved in a number of quality improvement projects designed to help give children and teens who are fighting cancer and blood disorders the best chance of survival and quality of life.
+Cancer center staff members are also involved in a number of quality improvement projects designed to help give children and teens who are fighting cancer and blood disorders the best chance of survival and quality of life.

 We know you must have many questions about your child's cancer or blood disorder.
 We hope you find these articles helpful.

 We rely on your generosity to provide quality medical care to every child who needs us.

 What to expect when coming to Akron Children's